 As they march on a scouting trip, Hawthorn and his father, Savin, receive word that Hawthorn’s mother, Rose, is gravely ill with a plague that has been spreading through the Third Clan of Larkin.
 Since becoming followers of Jehesus, the Third Clan is isolated from the rest of the clans, so there is no incoming help — until the Makerians get involved.
 Along with Red’s Rowdies (actually a bunch of converted Renegades!), the Larkin hurry to reach the Third Clan stronghold in time to help them, until a large forest fire leads them to a desperate race for their lives, and those of their clan!
 As they flee, Savin, Rose, Hawthorn, and Eldan are caught by the fire.
 Will they survive the Fiery Trials and reunite with their clan?

-The first four books are available on Audible.
+All five books are available on Audible.
 They are read by the author Alan W. Harris.
 Sometimes I wonder how the author can keep track of all the voices he makes in each book!
 He has a very amusing voice, wonderful accents, and a thrilling way of telling the story!
 A definite must-listen.

 The Larkin world consists of foraging, fighting, building, and hunting.
 Action-packed, full of comedy, and very exciting, a budding warrior or bandit will thoroughly enjoy this series.